nology-tech/react-code-along/notes/challenge/solution.md

 ![](./images/button-folders.png)

-2. Within each of your button folders create a jsx file, an index file and a sass file for styling.
+2. Within each of your button folders create a jsx file and a sass file for styling.

 3. Import react and create the function for each of your components - remember to export your component.